balismatz/laravel-image-style/README.md

 ## Usage

-> [!NOTE]
-> An extended documentation and a repository with examples will come in the near
-> future.

 ### Create image styles

-You can create an image style by running the following command:
+You may create a new image style by running the following command:

 ```shell
 php artisan make:image-style
 ```

-After running the above command, the following prompts will appear:
+After running the command above, you will be prompted for the following:

 1. ***What should the image style be named?***

-   Set the image style class name.
-This name will be used to autogenerate - if needed - the unique image style ID (see next).
+   Specify the image style class name.
+This name will be used to autogenerate — if needed — the unique image style ID (see below).

 2. ***ID***

-   By default, the package will try to generate the unique image style ID based on the class name, but this prompt gives you the ability to set your own ID, if you want.
-Leave it empty to autogenerate the image style ID.
+   By default, the package generates the unique image style ID based on the class name.
+This prompt allows you to define a custom ID, if desired.
+   Leave it empty to use the default behavior.

-   > - If the image style ID can not be generated from the given class name,
+   > - If the image style ID cannot be generated from the provided class name,
-   > fallbacks to "default".
+   > it falls back to "default".
-   > - In cases of multiple image styles with same ID, the first detected will
+   > - If multiple image styles have the same ID, the first detected will be
-   > be considered as valid.
+   > considered valid.

 3. ***Help text***

-   The package gives you the ability to list all available image styles.
-Here you can set a help text (important for teams) to describe the image modifications, why it is created, when to use it or other useful information.
+   A command is provided to list all available image styles.
+Here, you may define a help text (useful for teams) to describe the image modifications, the use cases, or any other information.

 4. ***Status***

-   There are cases where you want to have a "Disabled" image style, ie. to use it in the future.
-You can set it's status by selecting one of the available options.
-"Default" is considered as active.
+   In certain scenarios, you may wish to define an image style as "Disabled" (e.g., for future use).
+Select the desired status from the available options.
+   The "Default" status is considered active.

 > [!TIP]
-> You can avoid the prompts by passing the options in the command.
-Run the
+> You may bypass the interactive prompts by providing the options directly in
-> following command for more information:
+> the command.
+For more information, run the following command:
 >
 > ```shell
 > php artisan make:image-style --help
 > ```

-Image style classes are placed in ```/app/ImageStyles``` directory.
+Image style classes are located in the `/app/ImageStyles` directory.

 > [!TIP]
-> You can use directory depth levels (from 0 to 3) to organize better your image
+> You can use directory depth levels (from 0 to 3) to better organize your image
 > styles.
 >
 > ```